 - Living with dementia

-- You can be referred through the Initial Assessment and Planning Team
+- Referral by the Initial Assessment and Planning Team

-- You can ring the Access & Support Care Coordinator to refer yourself
+- Self-referral via the Access & Support Care Coordinator

-The Community Connections Program is funded by Home and Community Care (HACC) through the Department of Health.
+This program is funded by Home and Community Care (HACC) Services and the Commonwealth Housing Support Program (CHSP).